On This Page:

 In Moodle, you do not reset a course to reuse it.
 You must request a new empty course each semester you teach a class, into which you can import content from a previous course.
 For details on requesting a Moodle course, see Request Your Moodle Course - Overview.

 You can import from a course you taught in a previous semester, or a course you have permission to copy.
 To copy another instructor's course, the instructor must submit our form: Allow Another Instructor to Copy Your Moodle Course.

 The import function only works for courses that are on the UMass Moodle server.
 To restore a course from a Moodle backup file (.mbz) (e.g., a back up of a course no longer on our Moodle server, or of a Moodle course from another institution), contact the Instructional Media Lab at (413) 545-2823 or email@example.com.

 You can copy most content* and most settings, or you can select particular resources and activities to import.
 To import only particular resources and activities, see Reuse a Moodle Activity or Resource Using Import.

 Importing a course will NOT include student enrollment from the previous course, or any contributions to Activities made by members of the previous course (including students, TAs, and instructors).
 This means that forum posts, database and glossary contributions, and wiki content will not be included in the import.
 For assistance exporting such content to reuse, please contact the Instructional Media Lab at (413) 545-2823 or firstname.lastname@example.org.

-Note: Wiki (legacy) and Turnitin (legacy) activities will not be imported and must be recreated.
-Wiki and Turnitin activities created after May 2015 will be imported as usual.
+(Note that Wiki and Turnitin activities created after May 2015 will be imported as usual.)

 Because the import process is "additive," if you are importing an entire course it is best to import into a new, empty course.
 Follow the steps below to copy all Resources and Activities, and duplicate the organization and most of the settings into the new course.